 What is Person Public Involvement (PPI) in dementia?

 Person Public Involvement (also known as Patient Public Involvement) occurs when people with dementia and carers/supporters work in partnership with researchers in setting priorities, planning and managing research studies, as well as in disseminating findings and putting results into practice.
 It is not about collecting data but about offering advice, insights, and contributing to research projects in the same way other collaborators would.
 Some examples of PPI might include:

 Involvement is generally from the very beginning of the research, with members of the Dementia Research Advisory Team having authentic input into all stages of the research project.
-It means giving people with dementia and their carers/supporters a voice in research so that they can express the needs that matter most to them.

 One of Alzheimer Society of Ireland’s strategic aims is to develop and amplify the voice of the person with dementia and create a platform to enable voices to be heard.
 As part of our Research Strategy 2017-2020, ASI is committed to developing PPI in research.